-To display the statistics in the Administration Console, see "Monitoring EJBs" in Administration Console Online Help.
+To display the statistics in the Administration Console, see "Monitoring EJBs" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
 If you prefer to write a custom monitoring application, you can access the monitoring statistics using JMX or WLST by accessing the relevant runtime MBeans.
-See Runtime MBeans in the WebLogic Server MBean Reference.
+See "Runtime MBeans" in Oracle Fusion Middleware Oracle WebLogic Server MBean Reference.

-Cache Miss Ratio
+9.5.1 Cache Miss Ratio